w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 - One form of hot-deck imputation is called "last observation carried forward"
     - Sort a dataset according to any number of variables, thus creating an ordered dataset
-    - Finds a missing value and uses the value immediately before the data that are missing to impute the missing value
+    - Finds a missing value and uses the value immediately before the data that is missing to impute the missing value

 :::: {.columns}
 ::: {.column width="49%"}